 The status of white-beaked dolphins, relative to OSP, in U.S. Atlantic coast waters is unknown.
-They are not listed as threatened or endangered under the Endangered Species Act.
+The species is not listed as threatened or endangered under the Endangered Species Act.
 There are insufficient data to determine population trends for this species.
-Because there are insufficient data to calculate PBR it is not possible to determine if stock is strategic and if the total fishery-related mortality and serious injury for this stock is significant and approaching zero mortality and serious injury rate.
-However, because this stock has a marginal occurrence in U.S. waters and there are no documented takes in U.S. waters, this stock has been designated as non strategic.
+Because there are insufficient data to calculate PBR, it is not possible to determine if the Western North Atlantic stock is strategic or if U.S. fishery-related mortality and serious injury for this stock is insignificant and approaching zero mortality and serious injury rate.
+However, because the stock has a marginal occurrence in U.S. waters and there are no documented takes in U.S. fisheries, this stock has not been designated as strategic.